Arkisto-Platform/criminal-characters/README.md

 To get the data type:

-TODO: Simon Kruik will create an npm script to fetch the data so one can type `npm fetch sample` (and `eventually npm fetch all`).
+TODO: Simon Kruik will create an npm script to fetch the data so one can type `npm fetch sample` (and eventually, when the full dataset is avaiable `npm fetch all`).

 This command will fetch a directory containing a number of PDF files and a spreadsheet that describes them.